-Liverpool Fc ended their wait for a Top Flight Title after 3 Decades in an emphatic fashion and smashed several Premier League records that included: Earliest to clinch the Premier League Title with 7 matches to spare, Quickest to 30 wins and so on.
+Liverpool Fc ended their wait for a Top Flight Title after 3 Decades in an emphatic fashion and smashed several Premier League records that included: Earliest to clinch the Premier League Title with 7 Matches to spare, Quickest to 30 wins and so on.

-- Offload the players deemed surplus: The Reds needs to quickly find buyers to offload players like Marko Grujić, Harry Wilson and Loris Karius in particular.
+- Offload the Players deemed surplus: The Reds needs to quickly find buyers to offload Players like Marko Grujić, Harry Wilson and Loris Karius in particular.

 The emerging Takumi Minamino and the resurging Naby Keïta has given Jürgen Klopp plenty of options to work with.

-The one player that definitely has no future is Loris Karius.
+The one Player that definitely has no future is Loris Karius.
 The unflappable Alisson Becker has firmly cemented as #1 Goalkeeper with Adrián as his deputy.

 Wijnaldum will soon turn 30 and his contract has already entered in the final year.
 With not much resale value, the Reds will have to consider soon whether or not to bite the bullet!

-Regardless of Wijnaldum’s contractual situation and despite Thiago Alcântara being constantly linked with the Reds move, the club do need to bring in at least a proven creative attacking midfielder.
+Regardless of Wijnaldum’s contractual situation and despite Thiago Alcântara being constantly linked with the Reds move, the Club do need to bring in at least a proven creative attacking midfielder.

 Takumi Minamino is more adept at playing an attacking role but has to improve his defensive aspect of his game.

-- Find a player to fill in as 4th Centre Back position: The untimely injuries of Joël Matip have proven to be a blessing in disguise for Joe Gomez.
+- Find a Player to fill in as 4th Centre Back position: The untimely injuries of Joël Matip have proven to be a blessing in disguise for Joe Gomez.
 The young Englishman has firmly established a formidable defensive partnership with Virgil Van Dijk.

-After Dejan Lovren was sold to FC Zenit Saint Petersburg, the Reds wisely used the money to re-invest in buying Tsimikas.
+After Dejan Lovren was sold to FC Zenit Saint Petersburg, the Reds wisely used the money to re-invest in buying Konstantinos Tsimikas.
 This helped to solve the need for a reliable backup for the tireless Andrew Robertson and alleviate the burden for the ageless James Milner.

-However given Matip has been frequently out injured, the Reds do need a 4th Centre Back in the unlikelihood of Van Dijk getting injured or Gomez’s loss of form.
+However; given Matip has been frequently out injured, the Reds do need a 4th Centre Back in the unlikelihood of Van Dijk getting injured or Gomez’s loss of form.

-One possible solution is utilising Fabinho as a makeshift Centre Back.
+One possible solution is utilising Fabinho as a Makeshift Centre Back.
 The versatile Brazilian is more than adept at playing as a reliable Centre Back.
 But, Fabinho is more comfortable playing as a Defensive Midfielder and shielding the defence.